1,000+ Opportunities

 Online Scholarship Review For MaineCF Scholarship Reviewers Advisor access to scholarship applications.

-Based on current listing details, eligibility includes: Maine-based nonprofits serving women and girls as primary beneficiaries with 2+ programs focused on them; must target underserved populations and focus on financial literacy, health education, leadership development, or policy/advocacy.
+According to the current listing, eligibility includes: Maine-based nonprofits serving women and girls as primary beneficiaries with 2+ programs focused on them; must target underserved populations and focus on financial literacy, health education, leadership development, or policy/advocacy.
 K-12 schools, higher education, municipalities, and faith-based organizations are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.